You are here:

 - Make links with local community groups and businesses, and keep in regular contact with them.
 This will help you to communicate your school's ethos in their interactions with staff and pupils, and affect the culture of the school

-The experts said that the school’s vision and goals could be displayed around the school.
-David suggested that classroom notices, school council meetings and assemblies can be used to remind pupils of the school vision.
+Your school’s vision and goals could be displayed around the school.
+Use classroom notices, school council meetings and assemblies to remind pupils of the school vision.

-Although it is no longer a statutory requirement for governing bodies to produce an annual report to parents, Harry believes that it is good practice.
+Although it is no longer a statutory requirement for governing boards to produce an annual report to parents, it is good practice to do so.
 You could use the report to update parents on what you have been doing to help the school achieve its vision, and your plans for the next year.

-David advised that you can also refer to key elements of the vision during any sessions with parents, at school events, and in any letters sent home.
-Letters to the parents of new pupils can tell them about the school vision, together with other important details about the school and its policies.
+Also refer to key elements of the vision during any sessions with parents, at school events, and in any letters sent home.
+Letters to the parents of new pupils can tell them about it, together with other important details about the school and its policies.

 The vision statement could also be included in materials sent to potential applicants for any posts at the school.